Leopold II of Tuscany: Italian Wars of Independence

-Abdication and Later life
+Abdication and later life

-But at the same time the Austrians occupied Lucca and Livorno, and although Leopold simulated surprise at their action it has since been proved, as the Austrian general d'Aspre declared at the time, that Austrian intervention was due to the request of the grand duke.
-On 24 May the latter appointed G Baldasseroni prime minister, on the 25th the Austrians entered Florence and on 28 July Leopold himself returned.
-In April 1850 he concluded a treaty with Austria suspending the continuation for an indefinite period of the Austrian occupation with 10,000 men; in September he dismissed parliament, and the next year established a concordat with the Church of a very clerical character.
-He feebly asked Austria if he might maintain the constitution, and the Austrian premier, Prince Felix of Schwarzenberg, advised him to consult the pope, the king of Naples and the dukes of Parma and Modena.
+At the same time, the Austrians occupied Lucca and Livorno.
+Although Leopold feigned surprise at their action, it has since been proved that, as the Austrian general d'Aspre declared at the time, the Austrian intervention was due to the request of the grand duke.
+On 24 May, Giovanni Baldasseroni was appointed prime minister with the Austrians entering Florence the next day.
+On 28 July, Leopold himself returned.
+In April 1850, he concluded a treaty with Austria suspending the constitution for an indefinite period and agreeing to an Austrian occupation force of 10,000 men.
+That September, he dismissed parliament and the next year established a concordat with the Church of a very clerical character.
+He asked Austria if he might maintain the constitution and the Austrian premier Prince Felix of Schwarzenberg advised him to consult the pope, the king of Naples and the dukes of Parma and Modena.

-On their advice he formally revoked the constitution (1852).
-Political trials were held, Guerrazzi and many others being condemned to long terms of imprisonment, and although in 1855 the Austrian troops left Tuscany, Leopold's popularity was gone.
-Some of the Liberals, however, still believed in the possibility of a constitutional grand duke who could be induced for a second time to join Piedmont in a war against Austria, whereas the popular party headed by Ferdinando Bartolommei and Giuseppe Dolfi realised that only by the expulsion of Leopold could the national aspirations be realised.
-When in 1859 France and Piedmont made war on Austria, Leopold's government failed to prevent numbers of young Tuscan volunteers from joining the Franco-Piedmontese forces.
-Finally an agreement was arrived at between the aristocratic constitutionalists and the popular party, as a result of which the grand-duke's participation in the war was formally demanded.
+On their advice he formally revoked the constitution in 1852.
+Political trials were held with Guerrazzi and many others being condemned to long terms of imprisonment.
+By the time the Austrian troops left Tuscany in 1855, Leopold's popularity was gone.
+Some of the Liberals, however, still believed in the possibility of a constitutional grand duke who could be induced for a second time to join Piedmont in a war against Austria, but the popular party headed by Ferdinando Bartolommei and Giuseppe Dolfi believed that only by the expulsion of Leopold could the national aspirations be realised.
+In 1859, when France and Piedmont made war on Austria, Leopold's government failed to prevent numbers of young Tuscan volunteers from joining the Franco-Piedmontese forces.
+Eventually, an agreement was arrived at between the aristocratic constitutionalists and the popular party leading the Grand Duke's participation in the war to be formally demanded.

-Leopold at first gave way, and entrusted Don Neri Corsini with the formation of a ministry.
-The popular demands presented by Corsini were for the abdication of Leopold in favour of his son, an alliance with Piedmont and the reorganisation of Tuscany in accordance with the eventual and definite reorganisation of Italy.
-Leopold hesitated and finally rejected the proposals as derogatory to his dignity.
-On 27 April there was great excitement in Florence, Italian colours appeared everywhere, but order was maintained, and the grand duke and his family departed for Bologna undisturbed.
-Thus the revolution was accomplished without blood being shed, and after a period of provisional government Tuscany was incorporated in the Kingdom of Italy.
-On 21 July Leopold abdicated in favour of his son Ferdinand IV of Tuscany, who never reigned, but issued a protest from Dresden (26 March 1860).
+Leopold gave way at first, entrusting Don Neri Corsini with the formation of a ministry.
+The popular demands presented by Corsini were for the abdication of Leopold in favour of his son, an alliance with Piedmont and the reorganisation of Tuscany in accordance with a larger reorganisation of Italy.
+Leopold hesitated and finally rejected the proposals as insulting to his dignity.
+But on 27 April, there was a great disturbance in Florence with the Italian colours being flown everywhere.
+While order was maintained, the Grand Duke and his family departed for Bologna.
+Thus the revolution was accomplished without blood being shed and, after a period of provisional government, Tuscany was incorporated in the Kingdom of Italy.
+On 21 July, Leopold abdicated in favour of his son Ferdinand IV of Tuscany.
+Ferdinand IV never reigned but issued a protest to the annexation from Dresden on 26 March.

-Since his abdication, he then lived in exile in Austria for many years and was elected mayor of Schlackenwerth (Ostrov).
-He died in Rome in 29 January 1870, having stayed there since 1869.
-This was only a few months before Italy could capture the city.
+After his abdication, he lived in exile in Austria for many years and was elected mayor of Schlackenwerth (Ostrov).
+Having lived in Rome since 1869, he died there on 29 January 1870, only a few months before Italy captured the city.